 Health is a key pillar in my life plan (as it should be for everyone!) so as you’d expect I exercise regularly.
 I’ve learnt, however, that I probably exercise too intensively.
 It seems to be a popular theme for gym classes to advertise extreme HIIT workouts.
 Gymbox went as far to advertise “the most dangerous gym class in the world ” with sick stations and paramedics.
 Although this is obviously a PR stunt, there’s no denying harder, faster, more extreme exercise is en vogue.
 But is this good for our health?
 From an evolutionary standpoint, hunter-gathers primary form of exercise was believed to be walking with average daily distances in the range of 6 to 16 km.
 Today many sports and fitness practices involve drilling the body into the exhaustion on a consistent basis.
 This seems to be at odds with the intensity of our hunter-gatherer genes.
 Although hunter-gatherers move frequently, it was rarely until failure.

-Thanks for ready, please leave any questions or feedback below and I’ll update this post with any changes that happen over time.
+Thanks for reading, please leave any questions or feedback below and I’ll update this post with any changes that happen over time.